-The Speaker of the House of Commons, John Bercow, has announced plans to step down from the role on 31 October.
+John Bercow, stepped down from the role of Speaker of the House of Commons on 31 October.
 An election to replace him will take place on 4 November.

 A new Speaker is elected at the start of each Parliament (i.e. after every general election); after the resignation, death or retirement of the incumbent; or if the sitting Speaker ceases to be an MP for any other reason.
 The rules governing the election of the Speaker are set out in Standing Orders (the parliamentary rule book).